-The popularity of VPNs has seen steady growth and will keep growing due to censorship and content restrictions globally.
+The popularity of VPNs has seen steady growth and will keep growing due to censorship and online threats.
 A VPN not only hides your IP address but also encrypts your traffic and lets you access restricted content and websites.

-The process consists of a VPN client which is installed on your device, a VPN server that receives your encrypted traffic and sends it to the internet and back.
-Building your own VPN requires technical skills and I don’t recommend doing it if you are not technically sound.
+The process consists of installing a VPN client on your device and a VPN server that receives your encrypted traffic and sends it to the Internet and back.
+Building your own VPN requires technical skills, and I don’t recommend it if you are not technically sound.

-However, if you have the basic know-how of VPN servers and protocols, you can set up your own VPN and do not need to buy it.
-I have explained how you can set up your own VPN in the easiest way in this blog.
+However, if you have the basic know-how of VPN servers and protocols, you can set up your own VPN without needing to buy one.
+In this blog, I have explained how you can set up your own VPN as easily as possible.

 Which tools are required to create your own VPN?

-Creating a VPN is nothing more than encrypting your data and making it pass through a VPN server.
+Creating a VPN involves encrypting your data and allowing it to pass through a VPN server.
 Basically, you have to create an encrypted tunnel between your device and the server, which further sends your traffic to the internet.

 Most of us use commercial VPNs to hide our online activities, but since you are on a quest to make your own VPN, you will need a cloud-based server and an application to encrypt your traffic.
 This will effectively change your IP address and encrypt your data.
-No one would be able to see what you are doing even if the secured tunnel is breached.
+No one can see what you are doing even if the secured tunnel is breached.

 Here are the tools you will need to create your own VPN.

-You will need a place to install your VPN that is where VPS comes in.
-You will need to choose a cloud service provider that suits your budget and requirements.
-Here are a few points to consider before choosing a VPS.
+To set up your VPN, you’ll need a platform to host it, which is where a Virtual Private Server comes in.
+Selecting a cloud service provider that aligns with your budget and requirements is essential.
+Here are a few key factors to consider before choosing a VPS:

 - It should be based in a country whose IP address you want to use